srepls/srepls.github.io/README.md

 professional interest &mdash; whether it be academic or commercial &mdash; in the semantics and implementation of programming languages.

+Southern England has a substantial community of people with an interest in programming language theory (PLT).
+However, away from the field’s large academic conferences there are currently limited opportunities for interaction, discussion and proliferation of new ideas, or networking within this community.
+With S-REPLS we are remedying that.

+S-REPLS is based on the *Scottish Programming Languages Seminar (SPLS)*, a similar informal yet regular meeting of like-minded souls in Scotland.
+SPLS is well attended and widely anticipated by the PLT community in Scotland, and we hope that S-REPLS will continue to be too.

 S-REPLS moves around the South of England, and relies on the generosity of volunteers.
 Meetings are always free to attend.